adnuguk/adnuguk.github.io/input/blog/October-2015-meeting-gary-ewan-park-completed.md

 ---
+Author: gep13
 Published: 26/10/2015
-title: "October Meeting - Gary Ewan Park - Completed"
+Title: "October Meeting - Gary Ewan Park - Completed"
-author: gep13
-categories:
+Tags:
   - event material
+  - gary ewan park
+  - gitversion
+RedirectFrom: October-2015-meeting-gary-ewan-park-completed/index.html
 ---

 Thanks once again to Gary for his talk on GitVersion!
 If you want to get in touch with Gary, you can use his twitter account [@gep13][Gary_Twitter_Account] and make sure you follow him for up-to-date news, articles and tips.
 You can also find a copy of the slides used in the presentation [here][Gary_Slides].
 If you have any questions about GitVersion, you can also ask them at the Gitter Chat room, which you can find [here](https://gitter.im/GitTools/GitVersion).